FREE UK SHIPPING ON £50 | HANDCRAFTED IN THE UK

 Natural vegan waxes

-Fortunately, there are vegan and sustainable alternatives to paraffin and beeswax candles.
+Fortunately, there are widely accepted vegan and sustainable alternatives to paraffin and beeswax candles.
 The most popular vegan candle waxes are soy, palm, coconut, rapeseed wax or a mixture of some of them.
 All of these come from plants and are therefore renewable resources.

 Coconut wax